Combinatorial and Structural Results for gamma-Psi-dimensions: Combinatorial Results

-The new results exposed in this section are the building blocks needed to derive upper bounds on the metric entropies of $\rho_{\mathcal{G}, \gamma}$, for $p \geqslant 2$, following a pathway involving a $\gamma$-$\Psi$-dimension.
-The rationale for that strategy springs from the following combinatorial result.
+The new results exposed in this section and the following one are the building blocks needed to derive upper bounds on the metric entropies of $\rho_{\mathcal{G}, \gamma}$, for $p \geqslant 2$, following the blue paths of Figure~\ref{figure:new-path-of-transitions-between-f_i-and-f_f}.
+To keep the comparison with the literature simple, we focus on the two most popular options: $p=\infty$ and $p=2$, but the generalization is straightforward using the ideas developed in the proof of Theorem~2 in \citet{MusLauGue19}.